dimaMachina/graphql-eslint/website/src/pages/rules/executable-definitions.md

 ---
 description:
-  "A GraphQL document is only valid for execution if all definitions are either operation or fragment definitions.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL document is only valid for execution if all definitions are either operation or fragment definitions.'
 ---

 # `executable-definitions`